Little Ducky Flower Farm might have become too big for its own good.

 “Barrington Hills is such a unique community.
 We have to be absolutely vigilant if it is going to go forward in the same way that we have enjoyed it,” she said.

-Concerns were also raised about traffic, especially along Dundee Road.
+Concerns also were raised about traffic, especially along Dundee Road.

 The proposal, however, had its defenders among neighbors.